-Do you find that people phone your business to ask for information about a certain topic?
-Time is money and answering trivial questions takes time away from your human resources.
+Do you find that people query your company (usually by phone) seeking more information?
+Time is money and answering question after question takes time away from your human resources.
 Instead, include answers to frequently asked questions on your website.
 This way you are giving your potential clients a sense of company depth.
 And, a means to help themselves.
 People are more likely to look for a company that gives them all the information they need online.
-As opposed to the old fashioned phone-around town approach.
+As opposed to the old fashioned “phone-around town” approach.
 Often, those seeking this info are doing so at 10pm at night.
-Your website handles queries while you are at rest.
+Your website handles queries while you rest.

 Get your customers familiar with what you are selling.
 When selling, the first thing you do is to make sure the client is familiar with what you are trying to sell them.
-More and more client’s are looking online for information about products and services.
+Everyday more and more customers are looking online for info on products or services.
 This querying happens long before they even contact the business.
 This way, when the client calls, half the sale is already done if they have seen what you offer on your website.

-Let your client’s know who you are.
+Let your customers know who you are.
 People generally prefer to do business with people they know ..Or get to know.
 By having an “about us” page, customers may get to know what you do and importantly, how you do things.
 A “references” is a good idea too.
-You get to showcase previous work with happy client responses, building trust with your future clients.
+You get to showcase previous work with happy customer responses, building trust with future clientele.

 Make referrals easier.
 Let’s say that somebody loved the service they received at your business.
-It is so much easier for them to tell their friends.
-Especially nowadays with Google places.
+It has become so much easier for them to tell their friends with Google places.
 Just try it for yourself.
-Type the name of your business and see what Google knows about you.
-Be sure that the info Google has about your business is relevant and up to date.
+Google search your business and see what Google knows about you.
+Be sure that the information Google has about your business is relevant and up to date.

 E-mail made easy.
 When you start a new website host, often e-mails are associated with the hosting plan.
 You now have the option to create and use e-mail addresses matching your web address.
 It is a really good idea to have a contact form included on the contact page of your website.
 This allows people to get in touch with you quickly and easily, without the fuss of a full paragraphed e-mail.
-Customers don’t have to open their email program or pick up a telephone to contact you.
+Customers don’t have to open up their email or even phone to contact you.
 It is right there in front of them (on your website).
 All this with one click of a button!

 Websites cost a fraction of what printed adverts cost.
 How much would it cost you to have a one page advertisement in every newspaper in South Africa?
+Or on radio?
 A website is live to everybody world-wide, and costs much less to make.
-There are no printing costs, no mailing costs and it is accessible to everyone.
-Once a website is up and running it generally costs you less than R100 a month to keep it running.
+There are no printing costs, no mailing costs and it is accessible to everyone online.
+Once a website is up and running it generally costs you less than R200 a month to keep it running well.